GoCarrot/teak-unity/docs/working-with-unity.rst

     :action: The method to execute when the app is opened via a deep link to this route

+.. important:: You need to register your deep link routes before you call ``IdentifyUser``.

 How Routes Work
 ^^^^^^^^^^^^^^^
 Routes work like URLs where parts of the path can be a variable.
 In the example above, the route is ``/store/:sku``.
 Variables in the path are designated with ``:``.
 So, in the route ``/store/:sku`` there is a variable named ``sku``.